The Power of Corporate Partnerships

 Corporations across America have joined the green revolution.
 Increasingly global corporate leaders are fulfilling their energy needs by sourcing power directly or indirectly from clean renewable energy generators.
 In 202, top corporate buyers of renewable energy included Amazon, Google, Verizon, McDonald's, General Motors, Lowe's and Nestle.

 Driven by business sustainability initiatives and the historically low costs of wind and solar energy, corporate leaders have discovered that the renewable energy industry has now reached the nexus whereby environmental responsibility and financial benefit have begun to overlap.
 No longer a burden to the bottom line, adding renewable energy as a component of corporate energy sources can reduce operating costs, provide a hedge against market volatility in traditional carbon-based energy markets, and add supply diversification.

 While benefitting from an economic and risk perspective, companies purchasing green energy also enhance their image and brand as forward-thinking environmental stewards focused on their customer’s interests beyond just the goods and services that they directly provide.
-Combining this green strategy with Tri Global Energy’s community platform multiplies our corporate partners’ social responsibility initiatives.

 How to Participate

 Traditionally corporations satisfied their renewable energy goals through the purchase of Renewable Energy Credits (RECs).
 As corporate sustainability targets have broadened, however, and as clean energy prices have fallen to levels that are now competitive with carbon-based generation, companies execute Power Purchase Agreements (PPAs) directly with wind and solar energy developers.

 These PPAs may be structured as either a direct physical contract for the energy produced by the generator or, more often, as a financial contract that provides a long-term price hedge to the company.